 Insert the Water Fill Tube

 Insert the water fill tube into the hole you opened up in the back of the refrigerator.
-The tube that you insert will have a half-moon shaped tube with the “U” facing up when installed.
+The tube will have a half-moon-shaped tip with the “U” facing up when installed.
 This tip will extend all the way into the freezer compartment, emptying into the ice maker's fill cup.

-Screw the plastic tubing connector onto the threaded fitting at the end of the fill tube.
-Using pliers, tighten it securely, but don’t over-tighten, as this can damage the plastic fitting.
-The rest of the tubing should be unrolled and left hanging towards the floor.
+Attach the plastic tubing by screwing the end connector onto the threaded fitting at the end of the fill tube.
+Using pliers, tighten the compression nut securely, but don’t over-tighten, as this can damage the plastic fitting.
+The rest of the tubing should be unrolled and left hanging toward the floor.

 Now attach the two self-adhesive water tube clamps to the back of the refrigerator.
 Peel away the backing, then apply them to the refrigerator so they are spaced evenly.
 Clip the tubing into the clamps so it extends down to the bottom of the refrigerator.
 Remove the lower back panel on the refrigerator, then punch out the perforated opening where the water valve will fit.